Updated December 7, 2022.

 With complete visibility of all devices on the network, as well as full context about their behavior & security posture, the Armis platform can apply automated enforcement of network segmentation based on policy.
 For example, based on device attributes and known good behavior, we know that a diagnostic imaging machine should be communicating with a clinical tablet, but not connecting to the internet.
 So, a policy can be created to segment this device to prevent “bad” behavior from occurring in the first place.

 We enforce network segmentation and security and can automate blocking or quarantining actions through integrations with existing infrastructure components.
 Based on policy thresholds that you set, Armis is able to automatically segment, block or quarantine devices via your existing wired or wireless infrastructure, NAC, switches, WLC or firewall, as seen in the diagram below.

 In clinical environments, however, it is a best practice to balance security needs with patient care.
 Auto-segmenting unknown or guest devices to a Guest Network seems relatively straightforward.

 However, when it comes to devices delivering patient care, we recommend the strategy of ‘HI over AI.’
 This aligns with security and biomed teams we work with currently, who prefer Human Intelligence or review over Artificial Intelligence or complete automation.

 With this approach, Armis delivers the following benefits to CISOs, CMIOs, and BioMedical Engineers:

-Our platform network segmentation allows HDOs to apply dynamic policies to ensure all connected devices are behaving appropriately and properly confined to the segments they need to be on so they can ensure medical device security and compliance, and keep patients and information safe and secure.
+Our platform helps organizations to implement a network segmentation approach.
+Armis allows HDOs to apply dynamic policies to ensure all connected devices are behaving appropriately and properly confined to the segments they need to be on so they can ensure medical device security and compliance, and keep patients and information safe and secure.